 3. Use the Sharing Economy

-Making use of sharing economy to find free local tour guides, cheaper accommodation, rideshare options, and home-cooked meals with local chefs is another great hack to lower your expenses.
-You can bypass the traditional travel companies with sharing economy platforms and connect with locals using their assets and skills to run small tourism companies straight from their home.
+Making use of the sharing economy to find free local tour guides, cheaper accommodation, rideshare options, and home-cooked meals with local chefs is another great hack to lower your expenses.
+You can bypass the traditional travel companies with sharing economy platforms and connect with locals using their assets and skills to run small tourism companies straight from their homes.

 These websites have transformed the travel industry and made travel more accessible for everyone.